InteropIO/finsemble-fdc3/README.md

 ## Installation:

-This project will take the FDC3 implimentation files and copy them to your local Finsemble Seed project, this will allow you to keep a seperate repo from the seed project.
+This project will take the FDC3 implementation files and copy them to your local Finsemble Seed project, this will allow you to keep a seperate repo from the seed project.

 ### How it works: